opsdroid/opsdroid/docs/rest-api.md

 ### `/` _[GET]_

-A test url you can use to check whether the API is running.
+A test URL you can use to check whether the API is running.

 **Example response**